 Doctors may start treatment if:

-If you or someone close is experiencing these symptoms, Bangla Health Connect can help you connect with top bone cancer specialists in India without delay.
+If you or someone close is experiencing these symptoms, Bangla Health Connect can connect you with top bone cancer specialists worldwide for timely opinions and appointments.

 Dr. Rajiv Reddy, Consultant in Orthopaedic Oncology and Sarcomas at Apollo Hospitals, Jubilee Hills, states that: